Types of Accounting Errors

 Error of Commission

-You are likely to make this mistake when you fail or forget to add any entry in your accounting records.
-The error here is that you fail to calculate the entry in bookkeeping when you add a figure that you were supposed to subtract instead.
+You are likely to make this mistake when you fail to record the correct amount in any entry in your accounting records.
+The other version of this error is that you fail to calculate the entry in bookkeeping when you add a figure that you were supposed to subtract instead.

 Error of Omission